Contemporary trends in cultural heritage tourism

 Objectives and competences

-• To provide the ability to analyse and debate the acceptance of sustainable tourism, critically and systematically review and report on relevant bibliography in the selected field ;
+• To provide the ability to analyze and debate the acceptance of sustainable tourism, critically and systematically review and report on relevant bibliography in the selected field;

 • To update students, through open discussion and presentation among peers, with the contemporary research trends in the field of the social and performative construction of cultural landscapes

-• To train students to critically analyse, understand and use concepts, new information and ideas employed in the cultural tourism context
+• To train students to critically analyze, understand and use concepts, new information and ideas employed in the cultural tourism context

 • To consolidate the holistic approach to research on tourist places